mercedes-benz/roadC/CONTRIBUTING.md

 ## CLA

-Before you can contribute, you will need to sign our cla Contributor License Agreement and send the signed CLA to cla-mbition@mercedes-benz.com.
+Before you can contribute, you will need to sign our cla [Contributor License Agreement](https://github.com/mercedes-benz/foss/blob/master/cla/2024-11-04_MB_FOSS_CLA_MBition.pdf) and send the signed CLA to <cla-mbition@mercedes-benz.com>

 ## Communication